JabRef/user-documentation/en/collect/import-using-online-bibliographic-database/README.md

 You can simply enter words / names / years you want to search for, or you can specify search keys.
 Supported keys are:

-* all - all words.
+* all: all words.
 Not specifYing a search key results in an "all" search
-* tit - title words
+* tit: title words
-* per - authors, editors, etc.
+* per authors, editors, etc.
 * thm - topics
 * slw - key words
 * txt - tables of content